How to Make an Offer on a House in 2021

 Don't go in too low or too high for your opening bid.
 If you make an offer that’s way below the asking price, you won't be taken seriously.
 Alternatively, if you go in too high, you’ll miss out on getting it for less.

-Work out what your maximum offer will be and make sure you don’t get carried away, bidding more than you can afford.
+Work out what your maximum offer will be and make sure you don’t get carried away by bidding more than you can afford.

 If you’re looking for properties worth over £500,000, you may have even more to gain by being prepared.
 We found that 88% of those selling houses worth more than £500,000 would either definitely, or at least consider, taking a 5% price cut if the buyer is chain free with an agreed mortgage.